New York Cosmos (1971–1985): Players

-The New York Cosmos are famous for having fielded numerous well-known players, almost all of whom were from outside the United States: examples include Pelé, Franz Beckenbauer, Giorgio Chinaglia from S.S.
-Lazio and Carlos Alberto.
+The New York Cosmos are famous for having fielded numerous well-known players, almost all of whom were from outside the United States: examples include Pelé, Franz Beckenbauer, Giorgio Chinaglia, and Carlos Alberto.
 American players of note include goalkeeper Shep Messing – who was notoriously sold after posing nude for a magazine in December 1974, then brought back two years later on Pelé's insistence.
 The Cosmos also fielded Werner Roth, a Yugoslavian-born U.S. international defender, from 1972 to 1979.
-A number of Cosmos players were named in the NASL all-star teams selected by the league at the end of each season.
-No NASL all-star from the Cosmos was born in the United States or Canada, where all of the league's teams were based; apart from Roth, both North Americans selected—Siegfried Stritzl and John Kerr—were born in Yugoslavia and Scotland respectively.
+Three Cosmos players were named in the NASL all-star teams selected by the league at the end of each season.
+None was born in the United States or Canada, where all of the league's teams were based: like three-time All-Star Roth, two-time selection Siegfried Stritzl was born in Yugoslavia, and one-time pick John Kerr was born in Scotland.